Avila Restaurant in Palm Harbor

 When was Avila Restaurant in Palm Harbor last inspected?

-Avila Restaurant in Palm Harbor was last inspected by Florida DBPR on March 18, 2026.
-The result was: Inspection Completed - No Further Action.
+Avila Restaurant in Palm Harbor was last inspected by Florida DBPR on May 20, 2026.
+The result was: Call Back - Complied.

 What are the most common violations at Avila Restaurant in Palm Harbor?

-The most frequently cited violations at Avila Restaurant in Palm Harbor are: Employee health reporting, Consumer advisory, Employee health policy.
+The most frequently cited violations at Avila Restaurant in Palm Harbor are: Employee health policy, Food contact surfaces, Employee health reporting.

 How many health inspections has Avila Restaurant in Palm Harbor had?